 Months of entry

-Skills-based workshops: The Use of Lime in Historic Buildings; Stone Conservation; 20th Century Materials; Ceramic Building Materials; Ferrous and Non-ferrous Metals in Construction; Structural and Non-Structural Timber; An Introduction to Traditional Estates; Parks and Gardens; Building Recording; Historic Interiors.
+Skills-based workshops: The Use of Lime in Historic Buildings, The Conservation and Repair of Stone, Twentieth Century Materials, Ceramic Building Materials, Ferrous and Non-ferrous Metals in Construction, Structural and Non-Structural Timber, An Introduction to Landed Estates, Parks and Gardens, Building Recording, The Conservation of Historic Interiors, Canal History, Heritage and Issues.

 Written assignments, practical workshops and dissertation.